-Conagra Brands considers several internal and external factors in identifying and assessing cocoa-related risks.
+Conagra Brands considers several internal and external factors in identifying and assessing soy-related risks.
 Our internal Responsible Sourcing Materiality Matrix leverages input from our procurement commodity buyers, technical category leads, and subject matter experts.
 Internal risk factors considered include annual spend percentage, risks to business continuity and brand disruption, drivers in the food industry such as customer demand and investor pressure, and known environmental and social issues.
+As part of our annual assessment of priority materials and ingredients, including forest-risk commodities, we also conduct a water risk assessment using the WRI Aqueduct global water risk mapping tool to identify water stress levels for key sourcing regions and commodities.
 Our landscape assessment leverages data from third-party research and reports, including Ceres' Engage the Chain, which provides an overview of the environmental and social risks and impacts of agricultural commodities, including cocoa.
 We chose this tool as a method to understand and identify forests-related risks in our supply chain because Ceres is a reputable, third-party non-profit.
 Ceres' risks outlined in the Engage the Chain tool were incorporated into our commodity risk assessment.
 Identified risks are also monitored and reassessed during major acquisitions or at a minimum of every three to five years.
-Conagra Brands uses these tools and assessments to support prioritization of materials and inform the policies needed to mitigate those risks.
-Ultimately, we will use this information to develop commodity-specific responsible sourcing goals and/or procurement policies.
-In addition to reviewing internal and external factors, Conagra brands rates our largest suppliers, representing ~60% of ingredient spend, within our Supplier Excellence program on sustainability performance, based on a review of annual sustainability reports and related documents and supplemented by a quarterly risk review for violations of our Code of Conduct.
+In addition to reviewing internal and external factors, Conagra brands rates our largest suppliers, representing 50% of ingredient spend, within our Supplier Excellence program on sustainability performance, based on a review of annual aubility reports and related documents and supplemented by a quarterly risk review for violations of our Code of Conduct.
 We deem suppliers that score a 0 out of 4 on sustainability in our Supplier Excellence Program to be high-risk from a sustainability perspective.
-Low-risk suppliers are defined as those having a B-level or higher public response to the CDP forestry questionnaire, audited GRI-compl
+Low-risk suppliers are defined as those having a B-level or higher public response to the CDP forestry questionnaire, audited GRI-compliant